AbdelrahmanAbdelkhalekA/Baccart-Card-Game-Linked-list-/README.md

 The members `player_score` and `dealer_score` describe the player's and the dealer's score during the game.

-## Code's functions desprition and functionality:
+## Code's functions description and functionality:

 ```c
 void start_baccarat(baccarat_game_t*, unsigned int);